awsdocs/aws-sdk-for-javascript-v3/doc_source/using-a-callback-function.md

 # Using an Anonymous Callback Function<a name="using-a-callback-function"></a>

 Each service object method can accept an anonymous callback function as the last parameter\.
-The signature of this callback function is:
+The signature of this callback function is as follows\.

 ```
 function(error, data) {